quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="module_qc-sdk..TransactionReceipt+status"></a>

 #### transactionReceipt.status : <code>string</code>
 A hexadecimal string representing either 0x1 (success) or 0x0 (failure).
 Failed transactions can also incur gas fee.
+You should consider the transaction as succeeded only if the status value is 0x1 (success).

 **Kind**: instance property of [<code>TransactionReceipt</code>](#module_qc-sdk..TransactionReceipt)
 **Access**: public